 Lukáš Rais

-This work by Lukáš Rais can be seen as an artistic expression of infinity, continuity, and interconnectedness.
-Its shape, with no clear beginning or end, symbolically reflects the character of the Kaskády Barrandov project, which brings together architecture, landscape, and everyday life into one naturally flowing whole.
+This work by Lukáš Raise can be understood as an artistic expression of infinity, continuity, and interconnectedness.
+Its form, with no clear beginning or end, symbolically reflects the character of the Kaskády Barrandov project, which brings together architecture, landscape, and everyday life into one naturally flowing whole.

 Relief Barrandier